Prescott laments 2nd-half picks that prove costly at Jags - WHIZ News

 It was a helpless feeling that followed another costly mistake.

-The Dallas Cowboys might still clinch a playoff spot Sunday night — they need Washington to lose to the New York Giants — but their stunning collapse at the Jaguars could prove to be a pivotal moment for them this season.
+The Dallas Cowboys backed into an NFC playoff spot Sunday night when the New York Giants beat Washington, but their stunning collapse at the Jaguars could prove to be a pivotal moment for them this season.

 Jenkins intercepted Prescott’s tipped pass intended for Noah Brown and returned it 52 yards for a score and gave Jacksonville a 40-34 victory Sunday that few saw coming.